icstudios/roadplan/README.md

-# roadplan
+# Ice Cream Studios: Roadplan
-A road-plan and to-do list for Ice Cream Studios.
+We have many cool things planned for Ice Cream and Ice Cream Studios.
+This repository contains multiple Kanban boards in the **Projects** section, with to-do lists for our projects.